-The Canadian Council of Ministers of the Environment state that microbiological pathogens are considered to be the most significant threat to public drinking water affecting the public's health.
+Microbiological pathogens are considered to be the most significant threat to public drinking water affecting the public's health.
 The effects of microbiological pathogens are acute.
 If they are ingested, pathogens can give people gastro-intestinal illness within a matter of hours or days.
 In some cases, ingesting microbiological pathogens can result in permanent damage to internal organs or lead to chronic health issues.
 In the most severe instances, ingesting pathogens can be fatal.